bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 location.
 This local ``bokeh`` directory is referred to as the *source checkout* for the remainder of this document.

-.. _devguide_creating_conda_env:
+.. _devguide_setup_creating_conda_env:

 3. Create a Conda environment
 -----------------------------

 The Bokeh repository you just cloned to your local hard drive contains an :bokeh-tree:`environment.yml` file.
-In this file is all necessary information to automatically create a basic development environment.
+In this file is all the necessary information to automatically create a basic development environment.
 The name of this virtual environment will be ``bkdev``.

 Use ``conda env create`` at the root level of your *source checkout* directory to set up the environment and install all necessary packages: